avrubio/DermiCycle-BackEnd/README.md

 # DermiCycle-BackEnd

-DermiCycle is a skincare cycling application that allows you to track what products to use at what stage.
+DermiCycle Backend is a skincare cycling API that allows account management for DermiCycle

 ## Introduction